 ### TLS and Secure Sending

-TLS is encryption for email while it travels between systems.
-It helps protect the message as it moves, much like HTTPS protects a website connection.
+TLS encrypts email while the message travels between systems.
+It helps protect the message in transit, much like HTTPS protects a website connection.

-TLS does not prove that a message is wanted, and it does not prove that a sender is allowed to use a domain.
-That job belongs to [SPF](https://mailrith.com/guides/spf.md), [DKIM](https://mailrith.com/guides/dkim.md), and [DMARC](https://mailrith.com/guides/dmarc.md).
+TLS does not prove that recipients want a message, and it does not prove that a sender can use a domain.
+[SPF](https://mailrith.com/guides/spf.md), [DKIM](https://mailrith.com/guides/dkim.md), and [DMARC](https://mailrith.com/guides/dmarc.md) handle sender authentication.
 TLS protects the transport path.
 Authentication protects sender trust.

-There are two TLS paths to think about.
-First, Mailrith connects to your email delivery service or SMTP server.
+There are two secure connections to consider.
+First, Mailrith connects to your email delivery service.
 Second, that service connects to receiving inboxes.
-With API-based email delivery services, the service usually handles this for you.
-With custom SMTP, the host, port, and security mode decide how Mailrith connects to the SMTP server.
+A built-in service connection manages most of the first connection for you.
+With Custom SMTP, the host, port, and security mode control how Mailrith connects.

-Common SMTP setups use port `587` with STARTTLS or port `465` with TLS from the start.
-Your SMTP provider's documentation should tell you which one to use.
-Guessing the port and security mode can cause test sends to fail.
+Common Custom SMTP setups use port `587` with STARTTLS or port `465` with TLS from the start.
+Use the port and security mode listed by your email delivery service.
+If you guess, test sends can fail.

 Some domains also use advanced policies such as MTA-STS or TLS reporting.
-These are useful for organizations that need stronger transport rules, but most Mailrith users should first make sure the email delivery connection works securely and authentication passes.
+These policies help organizations that need stronger transport rules.
+Most Mailrith users should first confirm that the email delivery connection works securely and that SPF, DKIM, DMARC, and alignment pass.

-Do not lower security settings just because a test send fails.
-A TLS error often means the SMTP host, port, certificate, or security mode is wrong.
-Fix that root cause before using the connection for real subscribers.
+Do not lower security settings only because a test send fails.
+A TLS error often means the SMTP host, port, certificate, or security mode is incorrect.
+Fix the cause before you use the connection for real subscribers.

-2. For custom SMTP, choose the host, port, and security mode recommended by the SMTP provider.
+2. For Custom SMTP, enter the host, port, and security mode recommended by the email delivery service.

 3. Send a test email from the Mailrith connection.

-4. If the test fails with a TLS or certificate error, fix the SMTP settings or SMTP provider certificate before using the connection.
+4. If the test fails with a TLS or certificate error, fix the Custom SMTP settings or ask the email delivery service to fix the certificate before you use the connection.

-5. Do not downgrade to an insecure setting just to make the test pass unless your SMTP provider explicitly documents that setup.
+5. Do not change to an insecure setting only to make the test pass unless your email delivery service clearly documents that setup.

-6. After the connection works, still check SPF, DKIM, DMARC, and alignment.
+6. After the connection works, check that SPF, DKIM, DMARC, and alignment pass.
 A secure SMTP connection does not replace sender authentication.

-- Use secure email delivery service APIs or SMTP security settings whenever available.
+- Use secure connection settings whenever they are available.

-- For custom SMTP, choose the port and security mode recommended by your SMTP provider.
+- For Custom SMTP, use the port and security mode recommended by your email delivery service.

 - Do not ignore TLS-related errors during test sends.

-- Keep email delivery service credentials private because TLS does not help if the credential itself is exposed.
+- Keep email delivery service credentials private because TLS cannot protect an exposed credential.

 - TLS protects transport; [DKIM](https://mailrith.com/guides/dkim.md) and [DMARC](https://mailrith.com/guides/dmarc.md) protect sender trust.